-Mahesha agreed to put the tree-cutting on hold temporarily and left after promising to discuss my offer with Siddha Shetty.
-Around midday, Mahesha called with the good news that the tree was mine if I paid Rs.
+Dinesha agreed to put the tree-cutting on hold temporarily and left after promising to discuss my offer with Mada Shetty.
+Around midday, Dinesha called with the good news that the tree was mine if I paid Rs.
 10,000.

 I did not negotiate the sale price given the grim circumstances of the family and the humbling awareness that the worth of this tree far exceeded any material yardstick.